tountoun66/Melhome-app/README.md

 5. Success!
 Your Mitsubishi AC units will now appear in your Google Home app, ready to be controlled by voice or touch.

 ---
+## ⚠️ Crucial Optimization: Preventing Server Sleep (Google Home Timeout)

+If you are hosting this bridge on **Render**'s free tier, the server will automatically go to sleep after 15 minutes of inactivity.

+**The Problem (Cold Start):** If the server is asleep, it takes about 30 seconds to wake up.
+Google Home is impatient and will consider the command failed after 5 seconds, responding with *"An error occurred"* or *"Melhome is unavailable"* on your first attempt.

+**The Solution:** To ensure your voice commands are executed instantly every time, you need to use a free "ping" service to keep the server awake.

+### Configuration using UptimeRobot (Takes 2 minutes):

+1. Create a free account on [UptimeRobot.com](https://uptimerobot.com).
+2. From your dashboard, click the green **+ Add New Monitor** button.
+3. Fill out the form with the following information:
+   * **Monitor Type**: `HTTP(s)`
+   * **Friendly Name**: `Melhome Bridge Render` (or any name you prefer)
+   * **URL (or IP)**: `https://YOUR_RENDER_ADDRESS.onrender.com/oauth/auth` *(Make sure to replace this with your actual Render URL!)*
+   * **Monitoring Interval**: `10 minutes` *(It is crucial to set this under 15 minutes).*
+4. Scroll down and click the **Create Monitor** button.

+That's it!
+UptimeRobot will now discreetly "visit" your server every 10 minutes, preventing Render from putting it to sleep.
+Your Google Home commands will now work instantly on the first try.
+---

 ## 💻 Server Files (For reference)
 This repository contains the necessary files to deploy the Node.js server.